cheatcode11/ECE260B_course_project/RTL/mac_gating_2/README.md

 - `mac_array_gated.v` - Full MAC array with gated elements.
 - `mac_wrapper.v` - Wrapper that integrates the new gated MAC array.
 - `mac_array_wrapper.v` - Direct replacement for the original `mac_array`.
-- `fullchip_tb.v` - Testbench for full-chip verification.
+- `fullchip_gated_tb.v` - Testbench for full-chip verification.

 ## Usage
 Ensure that all gated versions of the modules are included in the design before running simulations or synthesis.
-The `fullchip_tb` can be used to validate the correctness of the implementation.
+The `fullchip_gated_tb` can be used to validate the correctness of the implementation.

+Important to note: The testbench has been modified.
+- The pipeline increases the result latency by 1 cycle, which means the new MAC array needs to run for one more cycle.
+- The result compared is no longer one cycle behind, it is two cycles behind.

 ## Conclusion
 This implementation optimizes power usage by gating the clock in the MAC array.
 The additional pipeline ensures correct timing and functionality while maintaining compatibility with the existing architecture.